cpaika/tech-blog-v3.github.io/_posts/2022-03-15-category-theory-chapter-1.md

 println(hello) // "Hello"
 ```

-2. Implement the composition function in your favorite language:
+2. Implement the composition function in your favorite language
 Well this is totally cheating:

 ```scala
 def f(s: String): String = {
   s + "f"